 CS 362 Algorithm Analysis An investigation of core techniques for designing and analyzing algorithms for computational problem-solving.
 Introduces well-known algorithms for common types of problems, and teaches students to evaluate algorithm efficiency.
 Prerequisites: Computer Science 256 and Mathematics 280.
 Offered in fall semester.

 CS 364 Programming Languages Addresses several advanced topics in programming: the process of code interpretation, the principles behind the design of programming languages, and the paradigms of functional and concurrent programming.
-Prerequisite: Computer Science 220 or 256.
+Prerequisite: Computer Science 220 and 256.
 Offered in spring semester.

 CS 370 Operating Systems An overview of operating system principles.
 Topics include process scheduling and synchronization, memory management including virtual memory, file system interfaces and implementations, and design considerations for desktop/mobile platforms.
 Prerequisites: Computer Science 220 and 256.
 Offered as scheduling allows.

 CS 374 Artificial Intelligence A programming-intensive introduction to the concepts and uses of artificial intelligence.
-Teaches students to approach complex, messy problems with strategies like heuristic search, genetic algorithms, and machine learning, and explores the simulation of human abilities in areas like natural language processing.
+Teaches students to approach complex problems with strategies like heuristic search, genetic algorithms, and machine learning.
 Prerequisite: Computer Science 256.
 Offered as scheduling allows.

 CS 380 Theory of Computation Addresses the theoretical basis of computer science.
 Introduces a hierarchy of computational models and the types of problems they can and cannot solve, as well as a set of problem complexity classes and their relationships.
 Prerequisite: Mathematics 280.
 Offered every other spring semester.
 Also offered as Mathematics 380.

 CS 389 Independent Project Permission required.